A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 • use of prescribed doses of non-steroidal anti-inflammatory drugs.

-Treatment of disorders of purine metabolism can be carried out as in stationary conditions, as well as at home.
-However, the latter option is acceptable only after consultation with a specialist and confirmation of the diagnosis.
+Treatment of purine metabolism disorders can be carried out as follows: inpatient conditions, and at home.
+However, the latter option is permissible only after consultation with a specialist and confirmation of the diagnosis.

-• drugs that reduce the production of uric acid, for example, "Allopurinol";
+• agents that reduce the production of uric acid, for example, Allopurinol;

-• medicines containing etebenecid - increase the rate of excretion of uric acid from the body;
+• medications containing etebenecid increase the rate of elimination of uric acid from the body;

-Long-term drug therapy is appropriate for frequent attacks, a pronounced clinical picture of the disease, the formation of tophi and kidney injury.
+Long-term drug therapy is advisable for frequent attacks, severe clinical picture of the disease, formation of tophi and kidney injury.

-In the intervals of remission, patients are also shown a variety of physiotherapy procedures: massage, paraffin baths, ultrasound.
+During periods of remission, patients are also shown a variety of physiotherapeutic procedures: massage, paraffin baths, ultrasound.

-In almost all pathology treatment regimens, doctors mention the observance of a certain diet.
-A special diet helps the patient to effectively eliminate Negative consequences metabolic disorders.
-Usually, the first complications that a balanced diet effectively copes with are discord in fat metabolism.
-Against the background of this pathology, the patient is rapidly gaining weight, and sometimes faces atherosclerosis, coronary heart disease, as well as a steady increase in blood pressure.
+In almost all treatment regimens for pathology, doctors mention adherence to a certain diet.
+A special diet helps the patient effectively eliminate Negative consequences metabolic disorders.
+Usually, the first complications that a balanced diet can effectively cope with are a disorder in fat metabolism.
+Against the background of this pathology, the patient rapidly gains weight, and sometimes faces atherosclerosis, coronary heart disease, as well as a steady increase in blood pressure.

-In all situations described, experts prescribe diets to patients in which the amount of purine-rich foods is limited or completely absent.
+In all the situations described, specialists prescribe diets to patients that limit the amount or completely eliminate foods rich in purines.
 These include: mushrooms, meat, legumes, fish.
 In addition, patients are shown fasting days with a vegetable, dairy or fruit menu.

-It is worth saying that the diet for violations of purine metabolism should be used for quite a long time.
-The patient's diet provides for fractional meals 4-5 times a day.
+It is worth saying that the diet for purine metabolism disorders should be used for quite a long time.
+The patient's diet includes split meals 4-5 times throughout the day.

-The menu also excludes purines, has certain restrictions regarding salt, proteins, fats and carbohydrates.
-The energy value of the daily diet should range from 2700-2800 calories.
+The menu also excludes purines and has certain restrictions regarding salt, proteins, fats and carbohydrates.
+The energy value of the daily diet should range between 2700-2800 calories.
 Daily menu provides for the consumption of 80 g of protein, 90 g of fat, 400 g of carbohydrates.

 • dairy components;